Maybe you're wondering: "How can we buy our first rental property? Where do we start? How do we become property investors?" The four keys are:

 So, What now?

-If you've read about rental yield and the different types of investment property, then it's time to contact us.
+If you've read about rental yield and the different types of investment property, then it's time to contact us for a free phone consultation.

 Call 0800 890 132 or email email@example.com